 - 2.B.4 The submission package shall include a statement of the expected security strength of the cryptosystem, along with a supporting rationale.
-For each parameter set, the submitter shall specify a corresponding target security strength from Section 4.A.4 and at least one security model from Sections 4.A.2 and 4.A.3.
-The parameters should be chosen so that the submitter is confident that the specified target security strength is met or exceeded.
-If the submitter believes that a parameter set exceeds the relevant target security strength, the submitter should give an estimate of how much additional security strength is provided.
+For each parameter set, the submitter should shall specify a corresponding target security strength-target from Section 4.A.4 and at least one security model from Sections 4.A.2 and 4.A.3.
+The parameters should be chosen so that the submitter is confident that the specified target security strength-target is met or exceeded.
+If the submitter believes that a parameter setthese settings exceeds the relevant target security strength-target, the submitter shall should give an estimate of how much additional security strength is provided.
+The settings will exceed the security target.
 Note that, since any parameter set that meets or exceeds a higher target security strength also meets or exceeds the lower target security strengths, submitters need not submit a different parameter set for each security strength.
-The statement should also address the additional attack scenarios identified in Section 4.A.5. - 2.B.5 The submission package shall include a statement that summarizes the known cryptanalytic attacks on the scheme, and provides estimates of the complexity of these attacks.
+Furthermore, tThe statement should also address the additional attack scenarios identified in Section 4.A.5. - 2.B.5 The submission package shall include a statement that summarizes the known cryptanalytic attacks on the scheme, and provides estimates of the complexity of these attacks.

 The submitter shall provide a list of references to any published materials describing or analyzing the security of the submitted algorithm or cryptosystem.
-The submission of copies of these materials (accompanied by a waiver of copyright or permission from the copyright holder for public evaluation purposes) is encouraged.
+The submission of Commented [PR(3]: If anything is a shall in this section, I'd think this would be it copies of these materials (accompanied by a waiver of copyright or permission from the copyright holder for public evaluation purposes) is encouraged.